What is Credit Card Churning?

 Credit utilization makes up 30% of your credit score, so you should keep this number under 30% to maintain a good credit score.

-Applying for multiple credit cards within a short period in order to get the incentives that the new card offers beyond paying the annual fee and then promptly cancelling the card is actually damaging to your credit ratio.
+Applying for multiple credit cards within a short period in order to get the incentives that the new card offers beyond paying the annual fee and then promptly canceling the card is actually damaging to your credit ratio.

 If you have multiple credit cards and make sure to pay your bills in full each month, then your number is likely low.
 But, if you’re racking up large amounts of debt across credit cards to get sign-up bonuses, this number could be higher, and your credit health could be at stake.